BlueScale/BlueScale/README.md

 ## Example: Forward Incoming Calls

  1. BlueScale will post a call status with the following parameters to URL specified in BlueScaleConifg.xml.
-A sample post may look like this:

-    "CallId" = " ",
+    "CallId" = "A1234...",
     "From"   = "9494445566,
     "To"     = "7147779999,
     "CallStatus" = "Unconnected",